spatialnetworkslab/vue-gg/docs/marks/polygon.md

 | ...             	| ...     	| ...   	|

 Finally, we define the mark using the `vgg-polygon` component.
-The following instructs the component to scale the fill of the hexagonal bins by total count as defined under the 'value' column.
+The following instructs the component to scale the fill of the hexagonal bins by total count as defined under the 'value' column, according to the [redYellowGreen](../scales/color.html#redyellowgreen) default color scale.

 ```vue
 <vgg-map v-slot="{ row }">